coldbox-elixir/extension-vue-2/README.md

 > ColdBox Elixir 6 support for Vue 2.0

 This package provides Webpack support for compiling Vue 2.0 `.vue` files in your ColdBox Elixir 2 projects.
 Please note that, if using ColdBox Elixir 1, you don't want this package.
-[You actually want this one.](https://github.com/coldbox-elixir/extension-vue)

-Usage is identical to [coldbox-elixir-vue](https://github.com/coldbox-elixir/extension-vue):
+Usage is identical to [coldbox-elixir-vue](https://github.com/coldbox-elixir/extension-vue), which is the extension to use if you are using VueJS 1.x.

 ### Step 1: Install